khekrn/khekrn-site/content/post/probability-data-structures-part-1.md

 ## Membership Case Study

-A membership problem for a dataset is a task to decide whether some element belongs to the dataset or not.
+A membership problem for a set is a task to decide whether some element belongs to the set or not.
 For a small set, it can be solved by direct lookup via set or map, but for large data it's not efficient and requires too much time and memory.

 Suppose let's say you are signing up for the new Email id.
 When you enter a new mail id, respective mail service will check whether the given mail id already exists.